signalarun/machine-learning/README.md

 ## ML Metrics
  + Accuracy
    - What fraction of prediction was right
    - warning!
-Not a suitable matrix for class imbalance problems
+Not a suitable measure for class imbalance problems
  + Sensitivity or Recall
    - Sensitivity = (True Positive)/(True Positive + False Negative)
  + Specificity